seanvaleo/cbyexample.com/README.md

 		std::cout << i << std::endl;
 	}
 	int a[] = {4, 5, 6, 7};
-	for(int n : a) { // the initializer can be an array
+	for(auto n : a) { // the initializer can be an array
 		std::cout << n << std::endl;
 	}
 	return 0;